 Disease Outbreak Investigation

-We work with our epidemiology department to investigate the environmental aspects of outbreaks.
-For instance, a bacterial illness found to be associated with a restaurant, could have been spread by improper hand washing or unclean surfaces.
+We work with our Epidemiology Department to investigate the environmental aspects of outbreaks or illness clusters potentially associated with the food service industry.
+For instance, a bacterial illness found to be associated with a restaurant could have been spread by improper hand washing or unclean surfaces.
+Please contact your local Environmental Health office with specific complaints about food service facilities.